nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     I'm not sure where you got your analysis.

     **Answer:**

     Show me.

-4. Q: Yes, thank you very much for the presentation very interesting, very inspiring for the NSA wannabes.
+**4. Question:** Yes, thank you very much for the presentation very interesting,
+    very inspiring for the NSA wannabes.
     You mentioned that some of the Snowden documents may never be leaked those are your exact words.